Blogs

 • District and Sessions Judge

-3. Master of Laws (LL.M.): The LL.M. is the most common postgraduate law degree, duration of one or two years.
-Some of the career opportunities students can pursue after completing a Master of Law (LL.M.) are:
+3. Master of Laws (LL.M.): The LL.M. is the most common postgraduate law degree, lasting one or two years.

 • Civil Judge